aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 ![alt-text](documentation/color_scheme.png)

 The background color and the color of the footer had to be darkened to meet accessibility standards.
-The updated colors shown below.
+The updated colors are shown below.

 ![alt-text](documentation/new_background.png) ![alt-text](documentation/footer.png)